quantum-kite/kite/README.md

 * Make.

-### Installing
+### Installation

-After meeting prerequisites and downloading the repository, you can compile the KITE code using the already available Cmake files.
-Please check the Cmake files first, and if required libraries/packages are installed elsewhere, edit them accordingly.
-For the full installation procedure, please refer to the [Installation](https://quantum-kite.com/installation/) section.
+After meeting prerequisites and downloading the repository, you can compile KITE using the already available Cmake files.
+Please check the Cmake files first, and make any necessary edits to the libraries/packages' paths.
+For step by step instructions, please refer to the [Installation](https://quantum-kite.com/installation/) section.

 ## Contributors

+**João P. Santos Pires** (Universidade do Porto, Portugal)**

 If you would like to collaborate with us on the KITE project, send us a message through the [Contact](https://quantum-kite.com/contact/) form.